novabunnii/novabunnii/README.md

 <p align="center"> 𝙳𝙽𝙸 .

-proshippers/radqueers. i don't have an issue with you guys personally but just don't int w me. yume's are on thin ice
+proshippers/yumeshippers/radqueers. i don't have an issue with you guys personally but just don't int w me.

-if you're under 13, or above 19.
+if you're under 13, or above 18.

 zoophile, pedophile, racist, homophobic, trumpies.